Hidden Toxins in Food Labels: How to Identify Harmful Ingredients (Part 1)

 Can trigger headaches, cravings, brain fog, and nervous system overstimulation.

-🔴 Emulsifiers & Thickeners
+🔴 Emulsifiers and Thickeners

 Polysorbate 80, carrageenan, xanthan gum